Tax Deadlines for Airbnb and VRBO Hosts

 Some municipalities also charge lodging and occupancy taxes on short-term rentals.
 It could result in additional rental taxes for hosts.
 If your property is in an affected area, VRBO and Airbnb collect taxes on your behalf.
 They deduct them directly from your earnings after a guest booking.

 You can see a complete list of all the VRBO tax-deducting municipalities here.

 Do I Need a VRBO / Airbnb 1099?

 Airbnb issues Form 1099-K to hosts with earnings greater than $20,000 and over 200 platform transactions in a calendar year.
 VRBO’s payment processor, YapStone, has a similar policy.
 VRBO only issues Form 1099-K if you earned over $20,000 and 200 transactions in gross payments for the calendar year.

 If you do not meet this threshold, you will not receive an Airbnb 1099 or VRBO 1099.

 What Kind Of Expenses Can Be Deducted?

-As a short-term rental host, you can deduct the expenses related to managing your business and providing services and amenities to your guests.
-Typical deductible expenses include repairs and maintenance, cleaning service costs, mortgage interest, property insurance, advertising costs, and the cost of furniture and various household supplies.
+As a short-term rental host, you can deduct your business expenses, including the cost of guest services and amenities.
+Common write-offs include repairs, maintenance, cleaning costs, mortgage interest, property insurance, and other household supplies.